-Of course, in the New Year, I will continue to hold regular surgeries in Ripon, Skipton and other locations – for more details on these, please visit my website at www.juliansmith.org.uk or contact my office on 01756 795898.
+I held two busy surgeries in Skipton and Ripon and will, of course, be continuing to hold surgeries across the Skipton and Ripon area.
+For more details on these and how to book, please visit my website at www.juliansmith.org.uk or contact my office on 01756 795898.